kianryan/kianryan.github.io/_posts/2022-07-25-a-dark-room-you-can-take-with-you-pi-pico-eink.md

   - darkroom
 ---

+> The Dark Room is the property of John Robertson.
+This is a fan project, and a good excuse to build some hardware.
+John
+> Robertson has in no way endorsed this project, or been approached for rights use.
+All rights to the Dark Room remain with John Robertson.
+Now
+> that bit of obligatory it out of the way...

 We're big fans of [John Robertson's The Dark Room](https://www.thejohnrobertson.com/thedarkroom/).
 For those not familiar, here's the trailer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h37ipmuPZVE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>